Sadglrn/IZOTeacherBot/README.md

 # IZOTeacherBot
 Telegram-bot written in python.
 Bot offes the user to quess the the painter's picture.
+Add bot in telegram @IZOTeacherBot